Vindulamj/rl-evaluations/index.md

 #### Shortcomings of Point MDP-based Evaluations

 Naturally, traffic signal control should be considered on multiple intersection geometries and vehicle flow levels, hence a family of MDPs.
-We use 164 unique signalized intersections and report the performance of four DRL methods and two non-RL methods evaluated on all 164 intersections in the following figure.  <br>
+We use 164 unique signalized intersections and report the performance of four DRL methods and two non-RL methods evaluated on all 164 intersections in the following figure.
+<br><br>

 <p align="center">
     <img src="images/example.png" alt="Image"/>